-Subject to 708.1.0, the mailer must be able to show compliance with eligibility requirements (by bundle, tray, sack, or pallet), and list the number of addressed pieces by presort level for each 5-digit and 3-digit ZIP Code destination as appropriate for the prices and discounts claimed.
+The mailer provide documentation under 17.0 (see 17.6 in particular) and 708.1.0.
 Documentation is not required if each addressed piece in the mailing is of identical weight and pieces are separated by zone, price, and destination entry (if applicable) when presented for mailing.